aces/Loris/modules/instrument_builder/README.md

 The instrument builder provides a graphical interface for users to design and build instruments to be installed on a LORIS instance.

+The interface also allows users to load and modify an existing instrument, in either .linst format or a REDCap .csv format.

 ## Intended Users

 The instrument builder is intended to be used by non-programmers who